Blakeney Point coastal walk to Lifeboat House

 Towards the end of the Point, large sand dunes have formed.
 They've been colonised by marram grass, a species of grass with long roots that help to secure the dunes.
 There are great views of the whole reserve from the top of the boardwalk that crosses the main dunes.
 Four species of sea lavender can be found on the reserve and in the summer it forms purple carpets on the saltmarsh.
 The rare habitats of saltmarsh, shingle and sand dune host an array of unusual plant species, such as sea heath and glasswort.

 To the right of the Lifeboat House is a boardwalk that leads to the beach.
 Follow this through the dunes and continue out onto the beach.
-(At low tide from point 5 on the map, you may be able to spot the seals on the tidal sands to your left.
-During low tide it's possible to walk along the waters edge to get a closer look and then return by the same route.
-At high tide, access is restricted from April to mid-August to protect the tern and seal colonies.)
+At low tide from point 5 on the map, you may be able to spot the seals on the tidal sands to your left.
+Beyond this Point there is no access to the west further along the beach, to afford protection to breeding terns and seals hauled-out on the beach.

 From here, turn right and walk along the beach, with the sea on your left, returning all the way to Cley beach car park.